Generic name: buprenorphine and naloxone (oral/sublingual) [ BUE-pre-NOR-feen-and-nal-OX-one ]

 How should I take Suboxone?

-Take Suboxone exactly as directed by your doctor.
-Follow all directions on your prescription label.
-Suboxone can slow or stop your breathing.
-Never take this medicine in larger amounts, or for longer than prescribed.
-Tell your doctor if the medicine seems to stop working as well in relieving your pain.
+Use Suboxone exactly as prescribed by your doctor.
+Follow the directions on your prescription label and read all medication guides.
+Never use Suboxone in larger amounts, or for longer than prescribed.
+Tell your doctor if you feel an increased urge to use more of this medicine.

 If you switch between medicines containing buprenorphine, you may not use the same dose for each one.
 Follow all directions carefully.